 In examining prior juvenile justice contacts, juveniles with a prior complaint had an increased probability of recidivism (+10%).
 The offense type of the most serious adjudicated offense was also predictive of recidivism.
 Compared to juveniles adjudicated with a misdemeanor offense, the probability of recidivism was lower for juveniles with a felony as the adjudicated offense (-8%).
-A school-based offense was not a predictor of recidivism for adjudicated juveniles.
+An SBO was not a predictor of recidivism for adjudicated juveniles.